Troyanovsky/ai-task-assistant/Docs/Issue_Tracker.md

 Issues:
-- Check when we delet tasks, related notifications are deleted; when we delete projects, related tasks are deleted.
-- When AI deletes/updates tasks, it will use user referring name as ID.
-Fix with prompt or parsing.
-Shouldn't succesfully delete an non-existent task.
-- Modify query projects/tasks/notifications (and schemas exposed to AI) for flexible filtering and handling optional paramters with default values.
-    - query functions should be flexible with params for task/proj/notifications.
-    - Pay attention to AI created tasks & their notifications.
 - Can we detect if users have turned on system notification?
 Especially on Mac, I have to go to system settings and turn on notifications for Electron to see my app's notifciations when i npm run electron:dev.
-- Handle UI display when planned time is later than due date.
-Handle UI display when current time has passed planned time but task is still not done.
-Handle past due items that are not done.
 - P1: When creating or editing a task, user should be able to pick dependency (dropdown of other tasks with checkbox), which means this task should be organized after the dependencies are done (dependencies are pre-reqs)
 - P1: Recurrence is not implemented.
 (Need to design recurrence logic & UI)